-Please note that the Hepatitis A, HPV, and Meningococcal B vaccines are strongly recommended.
+Please note that the Hepatitis A and HPV vaccines are strongly recommended.

 If you did not receive childhood immunizations – please follow the CDC catch up schedule.

 Should you have any questions please email Roberta Blumberg, Director, Health & Safety, at Blumberg@tamarackcamps.com.